Loulouka Baby Formula Review and Analysis

 To prepare the formula, we boiled water and then left it to cool to around 100 degrees F. We mixed and shook the formula, then left it to sit for a couple minutes to cool down a few more degrees before feeding.

-In terms of texture and taste, it's not as creamy and rich as Holle Pre (which uses whole milk, so that's not surprising), so Loulouka has a texture a bit more like breastmilk.
+In terms of texture and taste, it's not as creamy and rich as Holle Pre formula or Kendamil Organic formulas (which both use whole milk, so that's not surprising), so Loulouka has a texture a bit more like breastmilk.
 It's most similar to the Holle Stage 1 in terms of consistency and texture in the mouth (and when rubbed between the fingers).
 It has a very nice flow through slow-flow nipples, without any slowing down like you can see with Holle Pre.

 Notice how the bubbles and foam settled very nicely after mixing and sitting for about 10 minutes to cool to around 99deg F. Want to learn more about that PoPYum bottle?
 Check out our list of the Best Baby Bottles of the year.